natefinch/magefile/README.md

 * __clean__: removes all generated objects and binaries;
 * __distclean__: executes __clean__ and removes all generated dependencies as well;

-Besides this goals, the makefile autogenerate goals with the name of each binary (from both, __BINARIES__ and __TBINARIES__).
+Besides these goals, the makefile autogenerate goals with the name of each binary (from both, __BINARIES__ and __TBINARIES__).
 It is also possible to give a specific name of a file, which will result in the execution of any rule to create or update it (if necessary).

 ### Diagnosis
 Not present in this Plane of Existence, __yet__.